Thomas-Loudis/gsynth/README.md

 ## GSynth: Software for gravity field functionals and Earth tides effects

-GSynth is a software for computing gravity field functionals (gravity anomalies, geoid heights) and Earth tides effects considering solid Earth tides and Ocean tides.
+GravSynth is a software for computing gravity field functionals (gravity anomalies, geoid heights) and Earth tides effects considering solid Earth tides and Ocean tides.
-GSynth has been developed by Thomas since 2013.
-The initial version included two main modules, GRAVsynth and GRAVtide, that have been now merged into one code package.
+GravSynth has been developed by Thomas since 2013 and includes two main modules:

-GRAVsynth: Spherical harmonic synthesis of gravity field models for computing gravity anomalies and geoid heights
+- GRAVsynth: Spherical harmonic synthesis of gravity field models for computing gravity anomalies and geoid heights

-GRAVtide: Solid Earth and Ocean Tides effects modelling
+- GRAVtide: Solid Earth and Ocean Tides effects modelling

 The software is being used in gravity data analysis and tides modelling.